 The actual true-legato patch categories contain more appropriately recorded samples, and duly more realistic lines can be performed using these patches in a melodic way.

-The recent batch of releases from EastWest have been both pragmatic and innovative.
-Following the outstanding Voices of Soul, Opera and Empire libraries, Hollywood Pop Bass is a great example of a complex medium done right.
+The recent batch of releases from EastWest has been both pragmatic and innovative.
+Following the outstanding Voices of Soul, Opera and Empire libraries, Hollywood Pop Brass is a great example of a complex medium done right.

-While I still find the browsing structure slightly clunky, the front-end player works very well, particularly when exploiting the excellent mic recording mixer and the generally overlooked ADSR controls options.
+While I still find the browsing structure slightly clunky, the front-end player works very well, particularly when exploiting the excellent mic recording mixer and the generally overlooked ADSR control options.

 The recordings sound authentic and the room ambience is perfect for the brass sound.
-The library can comfortably cross multiple genres, including Latin – which puts a huge smile on my face!
+The library can comfortably cross multiple genres, including Latin – being my favourite style puts a huge smile on my face!

 Of course, it is very difficult to ridicule the cost of Pop Brass if one is enrolled in the outstanding ComposerCloud, a subscription service that offers the complete catalogue of EastWest products for around $30 NZD per month, which, quite frankly the best value system on the market.
 To pay the RRP of nearly $820 (NZD) upfront does not make much sense to me when you could have the entire catalogue of EastWest titles for over two years for the same price.

 Overall, this is another impressive title from EastWest.
 If you work with this genre I expect that you have heard the demos and are interested in trialling the library.